postgresml/postgresml/pgml-docs/docs/guides/production_data.md

 For databases that are very large, e.g. 10TB+, we recommend you install the extension directly into your database.

-This option is available for databases of all sizes, but we recognize that most small to medium databases run on managed services, e.g. RDS, which don't allow this mechanism.
+This option is available for databases of all sizes, but we recognize that many small to medium databases run on managed services, e.g. RDS, which don't allow this mechanism.